 .

-Federico Sargentone is a writer, editor, and co-founder of the strategy & creative consultancy Countersubject.
+Federico Sargentone is a cultural critic and the co-founder of the strategy & creative consultancy Countersubject.

-Before establishing his practice, he served as the Associate Editor of KALEIDOSCOPE magazine, and has operated in curatorial roles for institutions like Spazio Maiocchi (Milan), Cell Project Space (London), and the Zabludowicz Collection (London).
+Before establishing his practice, he served as the Associate Editor of KALEIDOSCOPE magazine, and has operated in curatorial and editorial roles for institutions like Spazio Maiocchi (Milan), Terraforma (Milan), Cell Project Space (London), and the Zabludowicz Collection (London).

 Beyond his role as Creative Director of Countersubject, he is a Contributing Editor of GQ in Italy, where he contributes print feature stories, and writes a regular column titled “The Meaning of Style.”